piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ### Step 4: Set the theme for a theme resolver

-To set our theme to be visible on every page we'll use the theme resolver `InMemoryThemeResolver`.
+To set our theme to be visible on every page we'll use the `InMemoryThemeResolver`.
 We only have to set the theme name and the type of this theme resolver in the configuration.

 ```yaml
 # app/config/config.yml